Bring your own bucket

 Auto-cache on workspace create

-Cached BYO credentials at /home/<user>/.config/artifacts/byo-credentials (mode 0600);
+Cached BYO credentials at /home/<user>/.config/tonbo/artifacts/byo-credentials (mode 0600);

 future mounts will use them automatically.

-So a typical first-time setup looks like:
+So a typical first-time BYO setup looks like:

 export ARTIFACTS_S3_ACCESS_KEY_ID=...